Exploring Cloud Networking: SD-WAN, VPN Gateways, Load Balancers, and More

 Types of Cloud Networking

-Public cloud networking refers to infrastructure provided and managed by public cloud providers like AWS, Microsoft Azure, or Google Cloud.
-Users configure and manage virtual networks (e.g., AWS VPCs or Azure VNets) within a shared cloud environment.
-This setup provides complete control over internal and external communication within the cloud.
+This setup relies on infrastructure provided by public cloud vendors, where users configure virtual networks (like AWS VPCs or Azure VNets) within a shared environment.
+Public cloud networking provides full control over internal and external traffic within these platforms.

 Key Components of Cloud Networking